David B. Casselman, JD, Senior Partner, Wasserman, Comden, Casselman & Esensten, L.L.P.

 Randy Malamud, PhD, Professor and Assoc Chair, Modern Literature, Ecocriticism, Cultural Studies Dept of English, Georgia State Univ.

-Debra Merskin, PhD, Assoc Professor, School of Journalism and Communication, University of Oregon.
+Debra Merskin, PhD, Professor of Media Studies, School of Journalism and Communication, University of Oregon.

-Nathan Nobis, PhD, Asst Professor of Philosophy, Morehouse College; Adjunct Asst Professor, Dept of Community Health and Preventative Medicine, Morehouse School of Medicine; Adjunct Instructor, Animal Studies, Humane Society University, Washington, DC,
+Nathan Nobis, PhD, , Morehouse College; Adjunct Professor, Community Health and Preventative Medicine, Morehouse School of Medicine; former Adjunct Instructor, Animal Studies, Humane Society University, Washington, DC.

 Con Slobodchikoff, PhD, Professor Emeritus, Biology Dept, Northern Arizona University; Director, Animal Language Institute, Flagstaff, Arizona,